readandprogress/reading.is-a.dev/_drafts/croc-a-better-way-to-transfer-files.md

 ``croc`` commands are simple to grasp and straightfoward if you have just a tiny modicum of experience in the CLI youll be fine and for those who don't I'll try best to make it a easy as possible.

-First let's install ``croc``, is available on most popular linux distrors and of course on BSDs,Mac and Windows, but I will focusing on Linux for this guide.
+First let's install ``croc``, is available on most popular linux distrors and of course on BSDs,Mac and Windows but I will focusing on Linux for this guide.

 I'm using Debian and ``croc`` is available from the officail repo so all we have to do is;